AsmaFeriel000/OpenMM/README.md

 On command line, execute:

 1) mamba activate openff
-(openff is name of env where openff and its packages to are found - install any packages here should any import step in this workflow bugs)
+(openff is name of environment where openff and its packages to are found - install any packages here should any import step in this workflow bugs)

 2) ipython kernel install --name openff --user